Reda96R/Born2beRoot/README.md

 the first one is to log in as the root user permanently, but anyone else who can access the computer can accuire the permissions,

-the second way is to use the sudo command which is a Unix-based command that stands for “super user do” that elevates your permissions for a short time to execute the command that you need.
+the second is to use the sudo command which is a Unix-based command that stands for “super user do” that elevates your permissions for a short time to execute the command that you need.

+### how does sudo work?

 ### what about the su ?